-2. Outfall or Point of Discharge Identified, Constructed, or Installed After Permit Issuance a.
-Outfall or Point of Discharge Within the Permittee's Regulated Area
+2. Outfall or Point of Discharge Identified, Constructed, or Installed After Permit Issuance

-Authorization from the Department is required to discharge storm water to a surface water of the state from an outfall or point of discharge identified, constructed, or installed after issuance but during the term of this permit and located within the permittee's regulated area as identified in the application.
-For each outfall or point of discharge identified, constructed, or installed after issuance but during the term of this permit, the permittee shall request authorization to discharge storm water by providing the following to the Department in a written request:

-- 1) whether the discharge is from an outfall or point of discharge; - 2) the outfall or point of discharge identification number assigned by the permittee; - 3) the surface water of the state receiving the discharge from the outfall or point of discharge;

-4) a certification statement that the outfall or point of discharge is within the permittee's regulated area as identified in the application;

-5) a certification statement that the previously approved Storm Water Management Program (Part I.A.3. of this permit) includes best management practices (BMPs) to comply with the minimum requirements of the permit for the outfall or point of discharge; and b.
-Outfall or Point of Discharge Outside the Permittee's Regulated Area
+- a.
+Outfall or Point of Discharge Within the Permittee's Regulated Area Authorization from the Department is required to discharge stormwater to a surface water of the state from a permittee owned or operated outfall or point of discharge identified, constructed, or installed after issuance but during the term of this permit and located within the permittee's regulated area as identified in the application.
+For each outfall or point of discharge identified, constructed, or installed after issuance but during the term of this permit, the permittee shall request authorization to discharge stormwater by providing the following to the Department in a written request: - 1) whether the discharge is from an outfall or point of discharge; - 2) the outfall or point of discharge identification number assigned by the permittee; - the surface water of the state receiving the discharge from the outfall or point of discharge; - 4) a certification statement that the outfall or point of discharge is within the permittee's regulated area as identified in the application; - 5) a certification statement that the previously approved Stormwater Management Program (Part I.A.3. of this permit) includes best management practices (BMPs) to comply with the minimum requirements of the permit for the outfall or point of discharge; and